 The lima bean seedlings need more sunlight to make their food.
-This plant loves direct sun to grow fast.
-You can see more leaves and more longer vines in the upcoming weeks.
+This plant loves the direct sun to grow fast.
+You can see more leaves and longer vines in the upcoming weeks.

 In this phase, the plant becomes mature.
 The development continues, and it has more leaves, longer roots, and more crawling vines.
-During this period the sunlight is essential.
+During this period, sunlight is essential.
 It needs the sun for around 6 to 8 hours.
 It needs more food.
 Also, watering is necessary to help thrive well, and fertilizer is also excellent.
-You can use organic matters to improve the soil like compost.
+You can use organic matters to improve the soil, like compost.
 Mulch will also help to maintain the moisture of the soil.
 When the lima bean plant becomes mature, it becomes ready to flower.
-A few days or weeks to wait, and the flowers will begin to show off.
+There are a few days or weeks to wait, and the flowers will begin to show off.

-After two to three months, the blooming stage of lima bean will come.
+After two to three months, the blooming stage of the lima bean will come.
 It will produce blue with purple flowers.
-The flowers look likes small butterflies on the leaves.
+The flowers look like small butterflies on the leaves.
 It grows more on the vines.
 But not all flowers will develop.
 Some of them will not develop or become pods; they drop.
-When the flowers don’t turn into pods and fall, it is normal because only a few will grow, but if lots of flowers fall, the plant might have problems.
+It is normal when the flowers don’t turn into pods and fall because only a few will grow, but the plant might have problems if lots of flowers fall.
 Be careful not to overwater or over-fertilize your plant.

-When you water it well since young and feed with nutrients well, it may bear many pods.
+When you water it well since young and fed with nutrients well, it may bear many pods.
 Organic compost will help well.
 Also, when the plant receives enough sunlight will make the plant thrive well.
-Maintaining the growth of lima bean and staying healthy will be a great factor to have an abundant harvest in days to come.
+Maintaining the growth of lima bean and staying healthy will be a great factor in having an abundant harvest in the days to come.
 Flowering is special in the life cycle of the lima bean plant.

 Suppose the pods are already mature; it’s time to harvest.
 How to know when to pick lima bean pods?
 When the pods are young, they are flat, and if you try to touch them, you cannot see any bulk on them.
 But as time goes by, it forms bulk on pods, which means that the beans inside are developing.
 If the pods are almost dark green and the seeds inside are more significant enough, you can start harvesting them.
 Usually, the pods will grow around 1 1/2 to 2 inches long.
 You can also try to pick some pods and open them.
 If you see that it is bigger enough and white, you can get it.
-There are times that seeds mature well and start to become color blue; they can now be consumed.
-Don’t let the seeds inside turn dark-blue because it’s a little bit hard to eat.
+When seeds mature well and become color blue, they can now be consumed.
+Don’t let the seeds inside turn dark-blue because it’s a little hard to eat.